-In recent years, the interest in developing new technologies to produce energy with low environmental impact by using renewable sources, such as wave energy, has grown exponentially all over the world.
+In recent years, the international interest in developing new technologies to produce energy with low environmental impact by using renewable sources, such as wave energy, has grown exponentially.
 Wave energy devices that derive electricity from the sea (currents, waves, etc.) are of particular interest and can be modeled accurately with FLOW-3D.

 Point Absorber Device